 We aim to give customers realistic expectations at the time of service, based on the challenges we observe on a particular property.
 As a general rule, by the third treatment, we expect customers to enjoy up to a 95% reduction in mosquito activity.
 The three weeks following the service are the most effective and in the days following, sporadic mosquito sightings may occur until reapplication.

 Fortunately, Barefoot Mosquito Control is very concerned with bee mortality.
 We too are concerned about bees and other pollinating insects and we developed our service with an aim to preserve these beneficials.
 As a local Texas company, we harnessed decades of pest control experience and we are proud to have developed the most natural and effective solution for mosquito control right here in Austin.
-We are controlling up to 95% of mosquitoes on people's properties and doing so while using a pesticide at a rate of only 6 parts per 10,000 parts (0.06%) of our solution.
+We are controlling up to 95% of mosquitoes on people's properties and doing so while using a 99% natural solution.

 Bee population decline due to Colony Collapse Disorder has been a hot topic since the early 2000's.
 It is a phenomenon whereby worker bees disappear and leave the queen alone with a few nurse bees to care for the young.
 It was responsible for roughly 60% of bee losses in 2008 at the peak of the disorder, but fortunately CCD has declined to approximately 30% of reported losses in 2013.
 While the losses due to CCD are declining, there has been rampant speculation about the reason for this mystery.
 Possible causes include: infections with Varroa and Acarapis mites; malnutrition; various pathogens; genetic factors; immunodeficiencies; loss of habitat; changing beekeeping practices; or a combination of factors.
 A large amount of speculation has surrounded a family of pesticides called neonicotinoids as having caused CCD.

-Having been in the pest control industry for over 20 years, we understood the potential harmful effects of neonicotinoids on bee populations and have never used this class of pesticides in our mosquito solution for precisely that reason.
-We also train all of our technicians in how to minimize pesticide exposure to bees.
+With over 20 years in the pest control industry, we understood the potential harmful effects of neonicotinoids on bee populations and have never used this class of pesticides in our mosquito solution for precisely that reason.
+We also train all of our technicians in how to reduce pesticide exposure to bees.